 Leslie Cotham, CMT at Energy in Motion Massage

 On any given day of the week, there is live music happening in San Luis Obispo.
 Many of the cityʼs cafes and restaurants offer acoustical nights.
 One of my favorites is grabbing a coffee at Linneaʼs Cafe on Garden and enjoying music in their back patio.

 The Steynberg Gallery often hosts a Songwriters Showcase and local artists - Inga Swearingenʼs jazz and Jill Knightʼs guitar always packs the place.
-For some blues or rock nʼ roll, the Creeki Tiki back patio or Downtown Brew is the place to go (unless you want to come back during the summer for Music in the Plaza at the Mission every Friday night starting in June).
+For some blues or rock nʼ roll, the Creeki Tiki back patio or SLO Brew is the place to go (unless you want to come back during the summer for Music in the Plaza at the Mission every Friday night starting in June).
 Lastly, The San Luis Obispo Symphony Orchestra, conducted by Michael Nowak, is always a spectacular evening.

 You know you are in the heart of wine country.
 Back country roads lined with vineyards, rolling hills, a light breeze, and blue, blue skies.
 A feeling of peace sets in.
 From the people who greet you, to the laid back setting of San Luis Obispo, an un-crowded, un-hurried and un-pretentious wine tasting getaway awaits.